 North Korean Leader Kim Jong Un just stated that the “Nuclear Button is on his desk at all times.”
 Will someone from his depleted and food starved regime please inform him that I too have a Nuclear Button, but it is a much bigger & more powerful one than his, and my Button works!

 — Donald J. Trump (@realDonaldTrump) January 3, 2018

 Sources within the White House are telling media outlets, however, that President Trump’s boastful comments belie the fact that his button is simply too large for hands of his size to push it.
 After making his threatening tweet, Trump reportedly went down to the Oval Office from the presidential toilet he’d just tweeted from, to check and see just how large the button is.
 To Trump, sources say, the button feels enormous, however, it poses the very real challenge of Trump’s diminutive hands being able to press it.
 Calls were quickly made to the White House Engineering Corps.

-WASHINGTON, D.C. — Dr. Susan Wickstrom of the White House Engineering Corps announced at a press conference today that last night, her team was contacted directly by President Donald Trump and ordered to begin work on downsizing the button on his desk that allows him to launch nuclear strikes.
+Dr. Susan Wickstrom of the White House Engineering Corps announced at a press conference this morning that her team was contacted directly by President Trump and ordered to begin work on downsizing the button.

 “The simple fact as the Big Red Button was designed for men of average hand size,” Dr. Wickstrom told the media today, “and, well, anyone who looks at this president’s hands and fingers can tell his are much, much, much, much smaller than average.”